 The pavilion depth of 40.7 degrees will produce a high volume of light return.
 The crown angle of 34.6 degrees will produce a virtual balance of brilliance (white sparkle) and dispersion (colored sparkle).

-The combination of the higher degree of optical precision which creates the hearts pattern and the 78% lower girdle length will produce broad-spectrum sparkle.
+The combination of the higher degree of optical precision that creates the hearts pattern and the 78% lower girdle length will produce broad-spectrum sparkle.

 It will also produce a higher number of virtual facets which are the internal prismatic kaleidoscope-like reflections of light created by the overlapping facet pattern.
 The higher number of virtual facets produces more sparkle and the sparkle will be more vivid and intense than what standard ideal cut diamonds tend to exhibit.